gosperisland/ide/README.txt

 Licensing conditions
 --------------------
-See the file ID/LICENSE.txt for conditions of use.
+See the file LICENSE.txt for conditions of use.